lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Actions.md

 The time argument to the `schedule()` function has data type `interval_t`, which, with the exception of some embedded platforms, is a C `long long`.
 A collection of convenience macros is provided like the `MSEC` macro above to specify time values in a more readable way.
 The provided macros are `NSEC`, `USEC` (for microseconds), `MSEC`, `SEC`, `MINUTE`, `HOUR`, `DAY`, and `WEEK`.
 You may also use the plural of any of these, e.g. `WEEKS(2)`.

 An action may have a data type, in which case, a variant of the `schedule()` function can be used to specify a **payload**, a data value that is carried from where the `schedule()` function is called to the reaction that is triggered by the action.
-See [Actions With Values](/docs/handbook/c-reactors#actions-with-values) in the C Reactors documentation.
+See the [Target Language Reference](/docs/handbook/target-language-reference).

 </div>

 <div class="lf-cpp">

 An action may have a data type, in which case, a variant of the `schedule()` function can be used to specify a **payload**, a data value that is carried from where the `schedule()` function is called to the reaction that is triggered by the action.
-See [Actions With Values](/docs/handbook/cpp-reactors#actions-with-values) in the C++ Reactors documentation.
+See the [Target Language Reference](/docs/handbook/target-language-reference).

 </div>